jclutton/WorkoutTracker/README.md

 # WorkoutTracker

-This project is used for personal use.
-It integrates multiple Google Forms to track workout and health related data.
+This project is for personal use.
+Data are submitted through google forms onto google sheets.
+Google sheets are automatically read into the project and used to create a markdown report with workout and health metrics.